hughobrien/psu-constitution/README.md

 The University of Limerick Postgraduate Students’ Union (PSU) would first like to acknowledge the work and commitment shown by not only the committee members of each individual Club or Society, but also the Clubs and Societies Executive, CS Administrator Michelle Whyte and CS Development Officer Paul Lee in the overall development of Clubs and Societies.

 The PSU receives approximately €140,000 annually from the University through student capitation which comes directly from our members.
-Following the wages of the PSU President, the 2/3 split in capitation provides Clubs and Societies with approximately €77,000.
+Following the wages of the PSU President, the two-thirds split in capitation provides Clubs and Societies with approximately €77,000.

 Our accountant has advised us that due to this large portion of funding being transferred to Clubs and Societies, we have a duty to our members to be able to provide oversight on how this money is administered.
 We have complete faith in the Clubs and Societies Executive in administering this money.
 Year after year, Clubs and Societies have proven themselves to be responsible with the money given to them.
 The PSU Executive is not implying that it is not done well, however we do have a duty to our members to be able to oversee the process.